smishra2818/move_atp/lab05/lab05.md

 Oracle Cloud computes come in many shapes.
 They can be virtual machines or bare metal hardware.
 In this lab we will create two virtual machines.
 One will be a bastion server, sometimes called a "jump server", and it will be created in your public subnet, and the second will be the application server and it will created in your private subnet.

-Estimated Lab Time: 1 hour
+Estimated Lab Time: 45 minutes

 ### Objectives